theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-table-extraction.md

 When importing the Z_THEO_READ_TABLE-before_740SP05 on older SAP releases a syntax error may occur.
 Contact Theobald Software support and send the dedicated error message text.

+### Testing the module in SAP

+{: .box-warning }
+**Warning!
+Generating Short Dumps** <br>
+The function module Z_THEO_READ_TABLE can only be called by Theobald products due to the callback function of the module.
+Testing the function module on an SAP system is therefore not possible.